nadavmatalon/MCP3221/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-The __MCP3221__ is a 12-Bit Single-Channel ADC with a hardware I2C interface.
+The __MCP3221__ is a 12-Bit Single-Channel ADC with hardware I2C interface.

-This library contains a complete driver for the MCP3221 exposing all its available features, as well as the ability to apply smothing methods (Rolling-Average / Exponential-Moving-Average) to the continuously obtained data.
+This library contains a complete driver for the MCP3221 exposing all its available features.
+The library also contains configurable functions for obtaining either data or voltage reading from the device, as well as applying smoothing methods (Rolling-Average / Exponential-Moving-Average) to the said data/voltage readings.
+In addition, the library offers a built-in mechanism for calculating input from either 5V or 12V sources (the latter requiring a hardware voltage divider as the AIN pin of the MCP3221 cannot take more than 5.5V).

 [MCP3221 DATASHEET](http://ww1.microchip.com/downloads/en/DeviceDoc/21732D.pdf)

 ## Repository Contents

 - **MCP3221.h** - Library Header file.
-- **MCP3221.cpp** - Library Compilation.
+- **MCP3221.cpp** - Library Compilation file.
 - **/utility**
   - **MCP3221InfoStr.h** - Header file containing a functional extention of the library to include generating printable information String (see Note #2 below).
   - **MCP3221ComStr.h** - Header file containing a functional extention of the library to include generating a printable I2C Communication Result String (see Note #3 below).
-  - **MCP3221_PString.h** - Header file for PString class (lighter alternative to String class)
+  - **MCP3221_PString.h** - Header file for PString class (lighter alternative to String class).
-  - **MCP3221_PString.cpp** - Compilation file for PString class (lighter alternative to String class)
+  - **MCP3221_PString.cpp** - Compilation file for PString class (lighter alternative to String class).
 - **/examples**
   - **/MCP3221_Test**
     - **MCP3221_Test.ino** - A basic sketch for testing whether the MCP3221 is hooked-up and operating correctly.
   - **/MCP3221_Usage**
     - **MCP3221_Usage.ino** - A much more extensive sketch offering a complete usage illustration, as well as a rubust testing mechanism.
   - **/MCP3221_Info**
-    - **MCP3221_Info.ino** - A short sketch showing how to generate a Printable Device Information String of the MCP3221's current settings (i.e. Configuration, Limit &anp; Hysteresis registers, etc.).
+    - **MCP3221_Info.ino** - A short sketch showing how to generate a Printable Device Information String with the MCP3221's current settings.
   - **/MCP3221_I2C_Status**
-    - **MCP3221_I2C_Status.ino** - A short sketch for verifying I2C communication has been established between the controller and the MCP3221.
+    - **MCP3221_I2C_Status.ino** - A short sketch for verifying I2C communication has been established between the controller (master) and the MCP3221 (slave).
 - **/extras**
   - **License.txt** - A cope of the end-user license agreement.
   - **/eagle**
     - **MCP3221.sch** - Schematic file for the MCP3221 breakout board.
-    - **MCP3221.brd** - Board layout file for the MCP3221 breakout board.
+    - **MCP3221.brd** - Board layout for the MCP3221 breakout board.
 - **keywords.txt** - Keywords for this library which will be highlighted in sketches within the Arduino IDE.
 - **library.properties** - General library properties for the Arduino's IDE (>1.5) Library Package Manager.
 - **README.md** - The readme file for this library.
 - **library.json** - JSON file for the Arduino's IDE (>1.5) Package Manager.

 ## HOOK-UP
-* __PIN 1 (VCC/VREF)__ - Serves as both Power Supply input and Voltage Reference for the ADC.
+* __PIN 1 (VCC/VREF)__ - Serves asimultaniously as Power Supply input and Voltage Reference for the ADC.
 Connect 5V output of Arduino's' or other equivalent power source (5.5V max).
 However, if using external power source, remember to connect all GND's together.
-* __PIN 2 (GND)__ - connect to Arduino GND
+* __PIN 2 (GND)__ - Connect to Arduino GND
 * __PIN 3 (VIN)__ - Connect input voltage to be measured (RANGE: GND - VCC, Min: 0V, Max: 5.5V).
-For higher voltage readings (eg. Min: 8.444V, Max: 12.881V), use a voltage divider (Resistor 1: 10K; Resisor 2: 4K7)
+For higher voltage readings (e.g. Min: 8.444V, Max: 12.881V), use a voltage divider (Resistor 1: 10K; Resisor 2: 4K7)
 * __PIN 4 (SDA)__ - Connect to Arduino's PIN A4 with a 2K2 (400MHz I2C Bus speed) or 10K (100MHz I2C Bus speed) pull-up resistor
 * __PIN 5 (SCL)__ - Connect to Arduino's PIN A5 with a 2K2 (400MHz I2C Bus speed) or 10K (100MHz I2C Bus speed) pull-up resistor
 * __DECOUPING__: Minimal decoupling consists of a 0.1uF Ceramic Capacitor between the VCC & GND PINS.
 For improved performance, add a 1uF and a 10uF Ceramic Capacitors as well across these pins.